 Why does my bird want to be on my head?

-Parrots in the wild often perch atop trees so they can get a good view of their surroundings and look out for predators.
+Larger parrots or any other parrots in the wild often perch atop trees so they can get a good view of their surroundings and look out for predators.
 If your parrot has taken to sitting on your head, it may be because they feel comfortable with you or are seeking your attention.

 Where do birds like to be touched?